-Apparently beauty obsessed celebrities in Ghana are recommending cocoa butter left, right and centre and hence the whole country is using it.
-In the real world, many women believe that rubbing cocoa butter in can help post pregnancy stretch marks to fade away.
-Cocoa butter is extensively used by the pharmaceutical industry as an ingredient in creams, topical lotions, cosmetics, and especially soaps.
+Apparently beauty obsessed celebrities in Ghana are recommending cocoa butter left, right and centre, so much so that the whole country is using it.
+Many women believe that rubbing cocoa butter into their skin can help post pregnancy stretch marks to fade away.
+Cocoa butter is extensively used by the pharmaceutical industry as an ingredient in creams, topical lotions, cosmetics, and soaps.

-Cocoa butter was widely used as a massage butter in massage parlours from 1828 onwards when a scientist called Coenraad Van Houten invented the “cocoa press” that allowed him to extract the butter from cocoa beans more economically.
+Cocoa butter was also widely used as a massage butter in massage parlours from 1828 onwards when a scientist called Coenraad Van Houten invented the “cocoa press”, which allowed him to extract the butter from cocoa beans more economically.
 Dr Van Houten was actually responsible for the boom in cocoa butter usage across the entire pharmaceutical industry too.

-Today women everywhere are tempted by the mildly chocolatey fragrance and pleasant yellow colour and rubbing cocoa butter into their skin everywhere, whether to get smoother skin or to even out its tone.
+Today women worldwide are tempted by the mildly chocolatey fragrance and pleasant yellow colour.
+Women everywhere are rubbing cocoa butter into their skin, whether to smoothen their skin or even out its tone.

 Cocoa butter clearly contains some hidden powers (although a healthy diet is the real secret to great skin), but is it safe if you’re on a mission to clear your acne?

-Over many years, the Journal of the American Academy of Dermatology has performed tons of studies on different natural oils, analysing tons of different physical qualities whether it be their effects on inflammation and acne, how they affect skin antioxidant supplies, and whether they hydrate the skin or dry it.
+Over many decades, the Journal of the American Academy of Dermatology has performed tons of studies on different natural oils, analysing countless physical qualities, whether it be their effects on inflammation and acne, how they affect skin antioxidant supplies, and whether they hydrate the skin or dry it.

-Cocoa butter too has been analysed and it receives a rating of 4.
+Cocoa butter was also analysed, and received a rating of 4.
 Many professional skincare sites warn against using cocoa butter if you’re prone to acne.

-It may moisturise your skin, but analysis of all the studies that the Academy has access to reveals that it can block your skin pores badly.
+Cocoa butter may moisturise your skin, but an analysis of all the studies the Academy has access to concluded that it can block your skin pores badly.

-It ranks equally to coconut oil, which receives a rating of 4 and as we discussed in this article, is effective at killing acne bacteria and lowering acne inflammation but notorious for blocking your pores.
+Cocoa butter ranks equally to coconut oil, which receives a rating of 4.
+As we discussed in this article, coconut oil is highly effective at killing acne bacteria and lowering acne inflammation, but notorious for blocking your pores.

 What is cocoa butter?

-Cocoa butter is the natural fat sourced from cacao beans.
-The extracted fat is light yellow in colour and is edible, with a mild chocolatey flavour and scent.
-Cocoa butter is the fat portion of most chocolate bars you eat, although cocoa butter prices have skyrocketed thanks to disease plaguing South American cocoa pods.
-Cocoa companies are searching across the world for cheap fat alternatives whether it be palm oil, argan oil, or camel hump fat.
+Cocoa butter is the fat portion of most chocolate bars you eat, although cocoa butter prices have skyrocketed recently due to disease plaguing South American cocoa pods.
+Cocoa companies everywhere are scouring the world for cheap alternatives, whether it be palm oil, argan oil, or camel hump fat.

-One area where it’s still abundant though is the pharmaceutical industry.
+One area where cocoa butter is still abundant, however, is the pharmaceutical industry.
 Cocoa butter works well in soaps and cosmetics because its fat profile is mostly saturated; 57-64% saturated, 29-43% monounsaturated, and 0-5% polyunsaturated fat.
-This gives the oil very high stability and a high melting point, so it’s perfect for solid fats in soaps.
+This blesses the oil with a very high stability and melting point, making it perfect for solid fats in soaps.

-Furthermore, its shelf life is immense, between 2 and 5 years.
-Because cocoa oil contains plenty of natural antioxidants like vitamin E and cocoa mass polyphenols, assuming it’s extracted at a fairly cold temperature, cocoa oil takes forever to go rancid.
+Furthermore, its shelf life is immense – between 2 and 5 years.
+Because cocoa oil contains plenty of natural antioxidants like vitamin E and cocoa mass polyphenols (assuming that it’s extracted at a cold temperature), cocoa oil takes forever to go rancid.
 I myself have cocoa butter in my cupboard that’s well over a year old and its fragrance is just as fantastic as ever.

-The next question is whether its moisturising powers do exist, and the answer is yes.
+The most important question is whether its reported moisturising powers exist, and the answer is yes.

-As we mentioned, Mayans and Aztecs were the original chocolate loving societies (the Mayans even had a chocolate god known as Ek Chuah) but they always made room for nourishing their skin with the butter.
-There aren’t any studies specifically on cocoa butter’s ability to smooth and hydrate the skin, but 24-37% of cocoa butter’s total fat content is stearic acid (a saturated fat) and a further 24-30% % is palmitic acid (also saturated).
+As we mentioned, Mayans and Aztecs were the original cocoa loving societies (the Mayans even had a chocolate god known as Ek Chuah), and they regularly nourished their skin with the butter as well.
+There are no studies on cocoa butter’s ability to smooth and hydrate the skin specifically, but 24-37% of cocoa butter’s total fat content is stearic acid (a saturated fat), and a further 24-30% is palmitic acid (which is also saturated).

-This study compared two oil containing chemical concoctions called PN and NNSC, to a mixture of oils (PNSC) found naturally in stratum corneum skin cells including ceramides, cholesterol, and palmitic acid.
+This study compared two oil-containing skincare creams, called PN and NNSC, to a mixture of oils (PNSC) found naturally in stratum corneum skin cells, including ceramides, cholesterol, and palmitic acid.
 They found that the mixture containing palmitic acid “was significantly more effective in increasing skin hydration and elasticity” compared to PN and NNSC.

-Could palmitic acid be the reason for cocoa butter’s hidden powers?
-There’s not enough evidence to say, but the same study also commented that compounds called ceramides were hydrating and cocoa butter may contain those too.
+Could palmitic acid be the substance behind cocoa butter’s supposed moisturising powers?
+There’s nowhere close to enough evidence, but the same study also commented that compounds called ceramides were hydrating, and cocoa butter may contain them as well.

-Ceramides are waxy lipids, or fat molecules, that are found in both your hair and many layers of your skin.
-They’re important for proper protein structuring in the skin and help to retain moisture.
-In fact, ceramides might even help your skin to hold onto its moisture for longer periods when present.
+Ceramides are waxy lipids, or fat molecules, which are found in both your hair and different layers of the skin.
+They’re important for building protein structures in the skin, and help to retain moisture.
+Increasing ceramides can even help your skin to retain the same quantity of moisture for longer periods.

-Furthermore, decent concentrations of ceramides can protect your cells against UV light damage from the sun and thus keep your skin in an irritation and burn-free protective bubble.
-Building an armour against free radicals from sunlight is vital for clearing acne, because you need some sun exposure to get vitamin D. Sensitive, dry and irritated skin has been shown to lack ceramides.
+Finally, higher concentrations of ceramides can protect your cells against UV light damage from the sun, and thus keep your skin in an irritation and burn-free protective bubble.
+Building an armour against free radicals from sunlight is vital for clearing acne, because you need some sun exposure to make vitamin D. Sensitive, dry and irritated skin has been proven to lack ceramides.

-If cocoa butter did contain ceramides it wouldn’t be surprising that it made your skin resilient and smooth.
-According to unverified sources on the internet, cocoa butter contains these waxy lipids at concentrations of 3%.
+If cocoa butter did contain ceramides, it wouldn’t be surprising that it made your skin resilient and smooth.
+According to unverified sources on the internet, cocoa butter contains these waxy lipids at concentrations of approximately 3%.

-There’s also antioxidants, vitamin E, and whatever unidentified plant compounds are in there that produce such an intoxicating aroma.
-Dark chocolate is noted for its outstanding benefits, like improved blood flow to the brain, lowered LDL cholesterol and its antioxidants.
-The majority of those benefits come from the cocoa powder, but cocoa butter still contains enough that applying it to your skin directly might work wonders for tone and hydration.
+Cocoa butter also contains antioxidants, vitamin E, and currently unidentified plant compounds responsible for the intoxicating aroma.
+Dark chocolate is noted for its outstanding benefits, such as improving blood flow to the brain, lowering LDL cholesterol, and its antioxidants.
+The majority of those benefits come from the cocoa powder, but cocoa butter still contains enough substances that applying it to your skin directly might work wonders for tone and hydration.

 Elsewhere, there are simply too many positive stories on the acne-sphere to ignore.
-I can’t speak for the smoothness but I can testify that pictures show a general improvement in skin tone from mildly blotchy and grey to golden and bright.
+I can’t speak for the smoothness, but I can testify that most pictures show a general improvement in skin tone, from mildly blotchy and grey to golden and bright.

 How it all goes wrong